Loading...

 Many HOAs charge illegal fines that exceed West Virginia statutory limits.
 Upload your notice to verify it complies with fine caps, procedure requirements, and lien laws.

-Under WVUCIOA §36B-3-102, the association must provide at least 10 days' written notice before imposing a fine.
+Under WVUCIOA §36B-3-102, the association must provide written notice and an opportunity to be heard before imposing a fine — but the statute sets no specific number of days.
 The notice must describe the violation, cite the applicable rule, and inform you of your right to be heard.
-Your governing documents may require a longer notice period.
+The required notice period comes from your governing documents.

 Yes, if authorized by the governing documents.
 Some West Virginia HOAs impose per-day fines for continuing violations.
 However, daily fines must be authorized by the CC&Rs, imposed after proper notice and hearing, and must be reasonable.
 Excessively high daily fines can be challenged in court.